-Potential Impact of Authentication Errors Assurance Level l 1 2 3 4 Inconvenience, distress, or damage to standing or reputation Min Mod Sub High Financial loss or agency liability Min Mod Sub High Harm to govt. agency programs or public interests N/A Min Mod High Unauthorized release of sensitive information N/A Mod Sub High Personal safety N/A N/A Min Sub High Civil or criminal violations N/A Min Sub High provider applies to it.
+Potential Impact of Authentication Errors Assurance Level 1 2 3 4 Inconvenience, distress, or damage to standing or reputation Min Mod Sub High Financial loss or agency liability Min Mod Sub High Harm to govt. agency programs or public interests N/A Min Mod High Unauthorized release of sensitive information N/A Mod Sub High Personal safety N/A N/A Min Sub High Civil or criminal violations N/A Min Sub High

+The level of assurance provided is measured by the strength and rigor of the identity proofing process, the credential's strength, and the management processes the service provider applies to it.
 The IAWG has established service assessment criteria at each AL

-The level of assurance provided is measured by the strength and rigor of the identity proofing process, the credential's strength, and the management processes the service

-- for electronic trust services providing credential management services.
-These criteria are - described in the Service Assessment Criteria document. - 149 CSPs can determine the AL at which their services might qualify by evaluating their - overall business processes and technical mechanisms against the Service Assessment - 151 Criteria.
+- 146 for electronic trust services providing credential management services.
+These criteria are - described in the Service Assessment Criteria document. - 148 CSPs can determine the AL at which their services might qualify by evaluating their - overall business processes and technical mechanisms against the Service Assessment - 150 Criteria.
 The service assessment criteria within each AL are the basis for assessing and - approving electronic trust services.